nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 -   Account name for the user who will be granted the rights to perform all activities in the user interface (**reference data: 1.3**).

 -   Database server URL.
 Locally installed database is suggested as default but remote databases can be used as well.
 In case remote database is used, one should verify that the version of the local PostgreSQL client matches the version of the remote PostgreSQL server.

--   Remote database master password.
-In case remote database URL was configured in previous step, this question is presented.
-This is the password for user postgres.

 -   The Distinguished Name of the owner of the **user interface’s** self-signed TLS certificate (*Subject DN*) and its alternative names (*subjectAltName*) (**reference data: 1.8; 1.10**).
 The certificate is used for securing connections to the user interface.
     The name and IP addresses detected from the operating system are suggested as default values.